brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 We skiied down the volcanic sand on the descent, and by the time we got back, the rest my group had arrived.
 The lead guide Marcelo had an easy going demeanor, but it didn't hide his obvious experience.
 Now I finally got to meet the rest of my team.

-We had two Belgians; Alex who wants to be the first to summit every country's high point, and his friend Francois who is joining him in these early climbs.
-Alex has about ten climbed so far, but this is the first at high altitude.
-Then there was John from the USA, and Attila from Hungary, who had both climbed Kilimanjaro and had bigger aspirations than me if this went well.
-Then finally there were two Argentinians Augustine who hoped to be a guide one day, and Francesco who is Marcelo's father.
+We had two Belgians; Alex who wants to be the first to summit every country's high point, and his friend Francois who is joining him.
+He was very early in his journey, and this was the first test of high altitude.
+Then there was John from the USA, and Attila from Hungary, who had both climbed Kilimanjaro and big aspirations if this went well.
+Then finally two Argentinians; Augustine who hoped to be a guide one day, and Francesco who is Marcelo's father.
 Our eighth member had twisted his ankle and already left, so now we were seven.

 ## Day 6
 #### Rest Day

 A lazy day of chatting.
-I talked with Attilla about his life in China and Alex about his goal to climb the high point of every country.
-We packed 6kg of food for the high camps and filled 5L of water each since the snow at Camp 1 had melted.
-We walked to a turquoise lake for a swim, where Francois cut his foot.
+I talked with Attila who has been working in China for years, and with Alex about his maybe overly ambitious goal.
+We were briefed on the plan by Marcelo, and packed 6kg each of food for the high camps.
+The water source at Camp 1 had dried up with the heat too so we each had to pack 5L of water for there.

+With bags packed for tomorrow, we walked to a turquoise lake for a swim, where Francois cut his foot.
 That night was a massive BBQ.
-Most had wine, but I only took a sip; I was focused on drinking 5L of water with electrolytes every day.
+Most had wine, but I only took a sip; I was focused on drinking my 5L of water each day, lots of it loaded with electrolytes.

 ## Day 7
 #### Carry to Camp 1: Plaza Canada (5,050m)

-We carried our stashed gear to Camp 1 (Canada - 5,050m).
-It took 3.5 hours at a very slow pace.
+Today we would carry the heaviest of our gear to Plaza Canada (5,050m), leave it there, and return.
+It took 3.5 hours at a very slow pace to get up.
 After a brief struggle to find the tent key, we stashed our loads and headed back.
-John and I skied down the slopes at high speed, while the others struggled with the descent.
-Marcelo was impressed with our energy.
+John and I skiied down the slopes at high speed, while the others struggled a bit more with the descent.

+Marcelo was impressed with the group overall, happy that we were bonding well as a team.
+The day had been fun, with great views and a nice freedom in descending with an empty bag.
 That night, John received news of an emergency at home and had to arrange a helicopter out.
-We shared a final bottle of wine with him, sad to see him go.
+We all had some wine with him that night, sad to see him go.

 ## Day 8
 #### Rest Day

 John flew out at 9am.
-I spent the day journaling and playing Jenga with Attilla.
-We had another big asado barbecue.
-The Belgians were suffering from hangovers, and the wind began to roar.
-It was a terrifying evening; the tents were blowing everywhere, and the toilet became a literal wind tunnel.
-I used my one included shower token that night—a glorious ten-euro luxury before the high mountain.
+I spent the day journaling and playing chess with Attila.
+We had another big barbecue for dinner, this time with asado.
+The Belgians suffered through hangovers, and the wind began to roar.
+It was a terrifying evening; the tents were blowing everywhere, and the toilet became a wind tunnel.
+Showers were $10 but we had one token included in our trip.
+I used mine that night and it felt so good.

 ## Day 9
 #### Move to Camp 1: Plaza Canada (5,050m)

 A slow start as we assessed the wind damage.
 Some tents at Camp 1 had actually blown away, but our stashed gear was safe.
 After a breakfast of bacon and quesadillas, we moved up at 1pm.
-I chose to wear my heavy summit boots from here to protect my feet from the cold, despite the weight.
-We ate dinner outside in a rare moment of calm.
+It was largely uneventful, just slow and steady.
+I shared a tent with Attila from here on and I got us the flattest spot.
+We ate dinner outside in a rare moment of calm, looking down at the large camp below.

 ## Day 10
-#### Move to Camp 2: Nido (5,550m)
+#### Move to Camp 2: Nido de Cóndores (5,550m)

-The carry to Camp 2 (Nido de Cóndores) was heavy.
-Everyone had gear hanging off 100L packs, but I felt good in my Osprey Mutant 90.
-Camp 2 is a vibrant hub, but many solo climbers were sick from drinking unboiled lake water.
-We were meticulous about filtering and boiling everything.
-The sunset that night was incredible, placing us well above a sea of clouds.
+The carry to Nido was heavy.
+The others all had gear hanging off up to 100L packs, but I felt good in my Mutant 90.
+The weight sits well, and I wore my triple boots from here to save weight.
+Camp 2 is busy, but many solo climbers were sick at the time from drinking unboiled lake water.
+We were more careful about filtering and boiling.
+The sunset that night was incredible, sitting far above a sea of clouds.

 ## Day 11
 #### Snow Skills

-I met Karol again, who confirmed a "miraculously clear" weather window for our summit day.
-We spent the afternoon on snow skills; the group was struggling, so I helped people with their crampons and was eventually allowed to go off and take photos while they practiced.
-We had pizza for dinner and felt the excitement building in camp.
+I met Karol again today who confirmed the "miraculously clear" weather window for our summit day.
+We spent the afternoon on snow skills during which the group was struggling.
+I helped with crampons and in some of the exercises, but eventually was allowed do my own thing and take photos as they had to spend a lot of time on the basics.
+We had pizza for dinner (somehow), and you could feel the excitement building in the camp.

 ## Day 12
-#### Move to Camp 3: Colera (6,000m)
+#### Move to Camp 3: Cólera (6,000m)

-The move to 6,000m was stressful.
-Attilla was so slow that I had to take down our tent alone every time, which led to the guide, Gonzalo, complaining to me about the speed.
-We passed the Berlin camp and scrambled up to our scenic spot at Colera.
-A huge snowstorm hit that night.
-I drank 7.5L of water and tried to rest, but Attilla spent 1.5 hours loudly packing and shining his light in my face.
-I got very little sleep.
+Back on with the heavy bags, and up the snowy ridges we had practiced on yesterday.
+We passed Camp Berlin with its cool cross nestled in the rocks, then scrambled up to our scenic spot at Camp Cólera.
+A huge snowstorm hit that night, bringing a cold chill.
+I drank lots of water early in the day, packed my things, had a big dinner with hot chocolate, and tried to rest early.
+For a few reasons I got very little sleep, but I still had no symptoms of altitude sickness and felt ready.

 ## Day 13
 #### Summit Night (6,961m)

+3am wake-up, 3:30am breakfast (I love these quesadillas), and 4:30am out onto the fresh snow.
+There wasn't much wind but it was freezing.
+We left at this time so the sun would be up for the traverse; a steep track that wraps the whole face of the mountain, joining our ridge to the caneleta that leads to the summit.
+By sunrise, Francesco and Augustine were too tired and turned back together.

-3am wake-up.
-We started at 4:30am over a solid snowpack.
-It was freezing.
-By sunrise, Francesco and Augustine were too tired to continue and turned back together.
-At the traverse, the wind was biting.
-We put on crampons and took a group photo, though the mood was heavy as someone had died here two days prior.
+As we reached the traverse, the wind was biting.
+We put on crampons, climbed a steep slope to the start of it, then took a group photo.
+The mood was heavy as someone had died here two days prior, and we were all asked how we were feeling before starting.

-Halfway across the traverse, Attilla collapsed with AMS.
+Halfway across the traverse, Attila collapsed with AMS.
 Marcelo realized the Belgians were also becoming "zombies"—depleted of energy and unable to walk straight.
 He made a bold call: he sent Gonzalo down with the Belgians and Attila (who needed a Dexamethasone injection and a rope to descend safely), while he and I pushed for the summit.
 Alex cried at having to turn back, but it was the right decision; he later needed medical intervention himself.

 Marcelo and I stashed our gear at La Cueva (6,700m) and moved up the Canaleta with just light fleeces over sun hoodies.
 The final pull was hell.
 Hypoxia makes you feel like you're exercising with one lung.
 I found a rhythm: two deep pressure breaths per step.
 If my vision blurred, I sat and breathed.
 Marcelo eventually took my phone and filmed me as I rounded the final corner to the summit cross.

 Clouds rolled in as I reached the top.
 I was the only one of the eight to make it.
-We spent 30 minutes soaking it in with other climbers before the threat of a snowstorm forced us to "leg it."
-We descended from the summit to Camp 3 in a staggering 1 hour and 45 minutes.
+We spent 30 minutes soaking it in with other climbers before the threat of a snowstorm forced us to leg it.
+We descended from the summit to Camp 3 in 1hr 45mins, only slowing briefly to walk with Karol who had successfully gotten his five climbers to the top.
+Back at camp was sombre, with disappointment all around, but I was quietly proud and was able to share that with Marcelo.

 ## Day 14
 #### Move to Plaza de Mulas (4,370m)

-I descended to PDM as fast as possible, desperate for oxygen.
-My brain was exhausted; I had tunnel vision and felt like I was walking through a dream.
-I waited for the group at each camp, finally reaching PDM an hour ahead of them.
-We celebrated with beers and wine, and the guides gave us free shower tokens.
+I descended to Plaza de Mulas as fast as I could.
+My brain was exhausted and the sun wasn't helping.
+I waited for the group at each camp, finally reaching Plaza de Mulas an hour ahead of them.
+That time and extra water did me a lot of good.
+We celebrated with beers and wine that night, and the guides gave us the greatest gift; free shower tokens!

 ## Day 15
 #### The Long Walk Out